Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/ComputeOptimization.md

 - Compute the number of cycles needed to load/store matrices.
 - Compute the number of cycles needed to compute a matrix multiplication.
 - Define a strategy to balance input/output (I/O) and compute burden
-- HAccess the assembly code to analyze it.
+- Access the assembly code to analyze it.

 ## Support